Checkerboard Wrasse

 Interesting Info

-• The Checkerboard Wrasse can be found in various parts of Australia, particularly in the tropical and subtropical waters of the country’s northern coast line.
-From Western Australia, the Northern Territory, Queensland and northern parts of New South Wales.
+• The Checkerboard Wrasse is found in Western Australia, the Northern Territory, Queensland, and New South Wales.

 Species Interaction